DevRelMalima/africa-dao-polkadot/README.md

-# Simple DAO on Polkadot Asset Hub
+# Simple DAO on Polkadot Asset Hub(Moonbase Alpha)

 ## Overview
 This project demonstrates how to build a simple Decentralized Autonomous Organization (DAO) using Solidity, Hardhat, and TypeScript.
 The DAO includes features like token-based voting, time-locking proposals, and upgradability.